-In order to support our learning of the key religions and to encourage opportunities for spirituality, each phase visits a local place of worship within each cycle of the rolling programme.
+To support our learning of the key religions and to encourage opportunities for personal and collective spirituality, each pair of year groups visits a place of worship or invites a speaker into the classroom, within each cycle of the rolling programme.
+Every year group visits our local church, Church of the Ascension, regularly.